Thermadiag/stenos/README.md

 Compression levels
 ------------------

-Stenos compression level ranges from 0 (no compression) to 9 (maximum compression).
+Stenos compression level ranges from 0 (no compression) to 9 (maximum compression), like Blosc.
 For multi-bytes elements (like arrays of 2-4-8 byte integers), the level 1 uses SIMD block compression without Zstd.
 This should only be used for situations where high compression speed is required (> 1GB/s), and higher compression levels should be used otherwise.